Comfortably Numb: David Gilmour

-For the final show of the On an Island Tour, Gilmour performed the song at the Gdańsk Shipyard, Poland with the Polish Baltic Philharmonic Orchestra providing the orchestral parts that had usually been created with backing tapes or multiple synthesizers.
+For the final show of the On an Island Tour, Gilmour performed the song at the Gdańsk Shipyard, Poland, with the Polish Baltic Philharmonic Orchestra providing the orchestral parts that had usually been created with backing tapes or multiple synthesizers.
 This version was released on Live in Gdańsk.

 On the 2016 Rattle That Lock Tour, the verses were sung by Jon Carin (on legs 1–3), Chuck Leavell (on leg 4) (this version can be seen and heard on Live at Pompeii), and Bryan Chambers (leg 5).
 They were also performed by Benedict Cumberbatch on 28 September 2016 at the Royal Albert Hall.

 During a performance at the Royal Albert Hall on 24 April 2016, Gilmour and his band incorporated the final refrain of the Prince song "Purple Rain" into the song as a tribute to Prince, who had died three days earlier.

+On Gilmour's 2024 Luck and Strange Tour, the song's verses were sung by Guy Pratt (longtime touring bassist for Pink Floyd) and David Gilmour.
+Romany Gilmour, David Gilmour's youngest child, sang backing vocals for the chorus with her father.